-For answers to questions not found here, a staff directory with contact information is provided under “Related Links” on the right side of this page.
+For answers to questions not found here, a staff directory with contact information is provided under “Related Links” found on the bottom of this page.

 The Appraisal Firm of Vision Government Solutions has been hired by the City of Manchester to begin a City wide Valuation Update.
 The following is a general outline and explanation of each phase of the project.

 Vision Government Solutions will be working with the Assessor’s Office to make the revaluation process a successful one.
 All contractors’ vehicle information will be on file with the Manchester Police Department and the Board of Assessors should you have any questions.